Contact John: email@example.com

 Rev. John B. Hougen, PhD

-Zones of Peace and Art of Interfaith Understanding Coordinator
+Art of Interfaith Understanding Coordinator

 Rev. John B. Hougen, PhD is an ordained pastor of the Evangelical Lutheran Church in America and serves Interfaith Philadelphia in two capacities.
 He is Coordinator of Zones of Peace, an initiative of the Religious Leaders Council of Greater Philadelphia.
 Zones of Peace honors and supports exemplary congregations, schools, and organizations that address the root causes of violence and build communities of mutual respect and compassion.
 In addition, John is the agency’s program leader for The Art of Interfaith Understanding, utilizing the resources of the Philadelphia Museum of Art to enhance spirituality and further interfaith understanding through encounters with art from the world’s religions.